matt-powelldev2784/iFood/README.md

-# NextJS Food Take Away App
+# NextJs Food Take Away App

 #### A food takeaway application built to explore the main features of NextJs.